top of page

 Chloe had the immense pleasure of performing as concertmaster in a concert of Charlie Parker's 'Parker with Strings' album, with jazz legend Antonio Hart as the soloist.
 She also performed in a string quartet hand picked by the master, Rufus Reid, for a live performance of his album 'Celebration'.

 The support of NYJO also enabled Chloe to have lessons with the marvellous pianist and educator, Huw Warren.
-His tutelage has given her invaluable guidance into improvisation, arranging and most enjoyable of all, Brazilian Jazz.
+His tutelage gave her invaluable guidance into improvisation, arranging and most enjoyable of all, Brazilian Jazz styles.

 Composition and arranging